shieldgenerator7/MTGArena-SG7/CustomDecks/Lillia.md

 Lilting Lullaby
 sorcery 3 cost
-all opponents with hand size 8 or more are now Sleeping (Sleeping players can't play cards from their hand, and lose Sleeping if they take damage)
+all opponents with hand size 7 or more are now Sleeping (Sleeping players can't play cards from their hand, and lose Sleeping if they take damage)

 Blooming Blows
 1 cost instant
-choose target opponent. deal 1 damage to up to X creatures that opponent controls, where X is their hand size
+Target opponent draws 1 card. deal 1 damage to up to X creatures that opponent controls, where X is their hand size.

 Shared Dream
 2 cost enchantment
+You draw a card during each player’s draw step.
-whenever you draw a card, each opponent draws 1 card
+Whenever you draw a card outside a draw step, each opponent draws 1 card.

 Bashful Bloom
 2 cost enchantment